ICFA: Instrumentation, Innovation and Development Panel

 The ICFA Instrumentation Innovation and Development Panel stimulates world inclusive involvement in the innovation and development of new instrumentation for experiments at future accelerators.
 The mission of the Panel is to promote research on and development of instrumentation for use in future particle physics experiments which engages physicists from all parts of the world

 The ICFA Instrumentation Early Career Award recognizes achievements in instrumentation made at an early career stage by an individual, or group of individuals, that has the promise to make, or has already made, an advance in the field of particle physics.
 The early career stage is taken to be 15 years from the award of the Ph.D. or other terminal degree, properly accounting for career interruptions.
 The PhD date is the date that the PhD was awarded, not the date that the thesis was defended.
-The time that has elapsed since the PhD was awarded is calculated from the year that the nomination call is made, not the year in which the deadline for nominations falls.
-Accordingly, for the 2024 award nominees are eligible if the PhD was awarded in 2008 or later.
+The time that has elapsed since the PhD was awarded is calculated from the year that the nomination call is made.
+Accordingly, for the 2025 award nominees are eligible if the PhD was awarded in 2009 or later

-The ICFA Instrumentation Award recognizes achievements in instrumentation by an individual, or a group of individuals, that has made an advance in the field of particle physics.
-This award recognizes either a technology development (for example the 2022 award recognized the development of Micro Pattern Gas Detectors, and the 2021 award recognized development of advanced low-noise electronics instrumentation, in particular for liquid argon technology) or a multi-faceted contribution including a technology development and also one or more of the following: community organization, training, outreach or technology transfer.
+The ICFA Instrumentation Award recognizes achievements in instrumentation by an individual, or a group of individuals, making an advance in the field of particle physics.
+This award recognizes either a technology development (for example the 2024 award recognized the development of MAPS, the 2023 award recognized the development of Micro Pattern Gas Detectors, and the 2022 award recognized development of advanced low-noise electronics instrumentation, in particular for liquid argon technology) or a multi-faceted contribution including a technology development and also one or more of the following: community organization, training, outreach or technology transfer.
 While past achievements form the main basis for the award, the potential for future instrumentation developments may also be considered.

 Submission Process